 Jeffrey Epstein had 'unexplained' injuries on wrists and shoulder, brother says

-Jeffrey Epstein’s brother Mark says “unexplained” injuries were found on his body during the autopsy and is calling on the Department of Justice to release all forensic medical examiner files – including microscopic slides and autopsy photos – so that he can independently verify how did the death occur.
+Jeffrey Epstein’s brother Mark says “unexplained” injuries were found on his body during the autopsy and is calling on the Department of Justice to release all forensic medical examiner files – including microscopic slides and autopsy photos – so that he can independently verify how the death occurred.

 In August, the New York City Medical Examiner officially listed Jeffrey Epstein’s death as a suicide by hanging.